-B) Next, if the working group determines that Option E is unworkable, we recommend that the City, the Counties, and the State create, empower, and provide funding for staff and/or assign staff to support a "Baltimore Regional Water Governance Board".
-As suggested by Task Force Member Summers, this body would be made up of City, County and State leaders with the necessary water, financing and other expertise needed to oversee and coordinate regional planning, financing, management, and operation of both the City and County water and wastewater systems.
-The system ownership, loans, and most of the employees with both the City and County could be retained by those respective jurisdictions to avoid the threshold issues identified by WSP.
+C) Next, if the working group determines that Option E is unworkable, we recommend that the City, the Counties, and the State create, empower, and provide funding for staff and/or assign staff to support a "Baltimore Regional Water Governance Board".
+As suggested by Task Force Member Summers, this body would be made up of City, County, Wholesale Partners, and State leaders with the necessary water, financing and other expertise needed to oversee and coordinate regional planning, financing, management, and operation of both the City and County water and wastewater systems.
+The Commented [A13]: In the interest of not constraining the considerations of the working group